farmOS/farmOS/docs/development/api.md

-farmOS provides an informational API endpoint at `/farm.json`, which includes the farm name, URL, API version, the system of measurement used by the farm, information about the currently authenticated user, and information about available entity types and bundles.
+farmOS provides an informational API endpoint at `/farm.json`, which includes the farm name, URL, API version, the system of measurement used by the farm, information about the currently authenticated user, installed languages, and information about available entity types and bundles.

 For example: